-- Law Health and Safety at Work (Jersey) Law, 1989, Article 3 - 44 Employers should ensure that they have a health and safety management system in place to assess and control the risks posed by work on or with machinery.
-This includes all work practices including machinery installation, use, cleaning, maintenance, decommissioning, removal and disposal. - 45 Employers are required to carry out risk assessments for all significant hazards that exist in relation to the use of machinery.
+- Employers should ensure that they have a health and safety management system in place to assess and control the risks posed by work on or with machinery.
+This includes all work practices including machinery installation, use, cleaning, maintenance, decommissioning, removal and disposal. - Employers are required to carry out risk assessments for all significant hazards that exist in relation to the use of machinery.
 Risk assessments are carried out to ensure that machinery is safe and to develop safe systems of work for employees to follow.
-The significant findings of risk assessments which would affect the safety of employees should be communicated to ensure that they are aware of the risks present when using machinery and of the control measures to be used to prevent harm, injury or ill-health.
+The significant findings of risk assessments, which would affect the safety of employees, should be communicated to ensure that the employees are aware of the risks present when using machinery and of the control measures to be used to prevent harm, injury or ill-health. - Where employers employ 5 or more persons, risk assessments should be documented with significant risks identified as part of their health and safety policy.
+It should be noted, however, that employers with less than 5 employees still need to carry out the risk assessment process and communicate findings to employees to assure they still adopt all appropriate controls to prevent harm or ill-health.

-- 46 Where employers employ 5 or more persons, risk assessments should be documented with significant risks identified as part of their health and safety policy.
-It should be noted, however, that employers with less than 5 employees still need to carry out the risk assessment process and communicate findings to employees to assure they still adopt all appropriate controls to prevent harm or ill-health. - 47 It will be necessary to consider the types of hazard posed by machinery combined with the severity of any injury or damage likely to be sustained by individuals, and the possibility of such events occurring.
+It will be necessary to consider the types of hazard posed by machinery combined with the severity of any injury or damage likely to be sustained by individuals, and the possibility of such events occurring.
 It may be decided that there is no alternative but to ensure that machinery operators wear personal protective equipment (PPE) as a control measure.
-It should, however, be remembered that PPE can also inhibit movement, feeling, dexterity and sensory perception and as such, the installation of this control can also introduce further hazards. - 48 Employers need to devise measures to eliminate hazards wherever possible.
+It should, however, be remembered that PPE can also inhibit movement, feeling, dexterity and sensory perception and as such, the installation of this control can also introduce further hazards.

+Employers should ensure that they have a health and safety management system in place to assess and control the risks posed by work on or with machinery.

+- Employers need to devise measures to eliminate hazards, wherever possible.
 Where hazards cannot be eliminated, risks posed must be reduced, as far as is reasonably practicable, to prevent harm by installing protective measures.
-Any controls installed should be checked and reviewed to ensure that they are appropriate in reducing risk to acceptable levels and to determine whether further controls are also necessary to assure safety. - 49 Information on the Hierarchy of Risk Control is provided in the Risk Management Section of this ACoP.
-This Hierarchy of Risk Control describes how the elimination of risk should be considered in the first instance.
+Any controls installed should be checked and reviewed to ensure that they are appropriate in reducing risk to acceptable levels and to determine whether further controls are also necessary to assure safety. - Information on the 'Hierarchy of risk control' is provided in the 'Risk management process' section of this ACoP.
+This hierarchy of risk control describes how the elimination of risk should be considered in the first instance.
 Where this is not possible, the next step is to install the most effective methods possible in reducing risk.
-Further information on risk assessment is also provided in the Health and Safety Inspectorate publication, Guidance on Risk Assessment, reference RA02 2009. - 50 It is necessary for employers to communicate the findings of risk assessment to employees to ensure that they are aware of the risks that exist in relation to the use of machinery, and the safeguards that need to be adopted to prevent injury or ,ill-health.
+Further information on risk assessment is also provided in the Health and Safety Inspectorate publication 'Guidance on Risk Assessment in the Workplace' reference RA2013 - It is necessary for employers to communicate the findings of risk assessment to employees to ensure that they are aware of the risks that exist in relation to the use of machinery, and the safeguards that need to be adopted to prevent injury or ill-health.
 Employees need to understand the information provided to them.
-Written records showing that information has been communicated and understood by the employees should be prepared and retained.
+Written records showing that information has been communicated and understood by the employees should be prepared and retained